Constitution

 To preserve the traditions, customs, and ceremonial life entrusted to the House by its ancestors.

-In setting forth these articles, the Royal House of Bradley affirms its identity as a sovereign Gaelic dynasty — ancient in origin, lawful in right, and perpetual in dignity.
+In setting forth these articles, the Imperial and Royal House of Bradley affirms its identity as a sovereign Gaelic dynasty — ancient in origin, lawful in right, and perpetual in dignity.
 This Constitution stands not merely as a document of governance, but as a testament to the House’s heritage, its duty to its descendants, and its fidelity to the traditions from which it springs.

 Affirming the Sovereign Dynastic Rights, Fons Honorum, and Hereditary Authority of the House